Close

 • Visiting Military OneSource’s non-medical counseling page for information about free, confidential sessions

-• Contacting Military OneSource to schedule a New MilParent Specialty Consultation, which provides personalized, confidential help for a wide range of issues for expectant parents and parents of children up to age 5
+• Contacting Military OneSource to schedule a New MilParent Specialty Consultation, which provides personalized, confidential help covering a wide range of issues for expectant parents and parents of children through age 5

-• Locating additional resources about parenting and child care on the Military OneSource website, or calling 800-342-9647.
-OCONUS/International?
-View calling options.
+• Locating additional resources about parenting and child care on the Military OneSource website, or by calling 800-342-9647 (OCONUS/International?
+View calling options)

-• Accessing Thrive, a parenting-education program developed by the Defense Department in partnership with the Clearinghouse for Military Family Readiness at Penn State.
-The program’s free, interactive resources promote positive parenting, stress management and healthy lifestyle practices for children from birth to age 18.
-Supplemental modules ─ including content for exceptional families, grandparents as caregivers, mental health and wellness ─ are added regularly.
+• Accessing Thrive, a parenting-education program developed by the Defense Department in partnership with the Clearinghouse for Military Family Readiness at Penn State

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.